hugorbarbosa/cpp-design-patterns/README.md

 - [SOLID principles](./solid): description of the SOLID design principles.
 - [Unified Modeling Language (UML) basics](./uml): brief presentation of the UML language and examples of UML diagrams.
-- [Design patterns](./designPatterns): presentation of classic and other software design patterns, as well as C++ implementation examples.
+- [Design patterns](./designPatterns): presentation of the classic and other software design patterns, as well as examples implemented in C++.

 ## Requirements